thisisjanelles/AzureKeyVaultPoC/README.md

 # AzureKeyVaultPoC
-Simple console app proof of concept that retrieves a secret stored in Azure Key Vault
+A proof of concept of a C# console app that retrieves a secret stored in Azure Key Vault